 Once the initial pattern is determined, the software searches for other design elements, including:

 Because solid objects take considerable time and material to create, the software can determine what portions of the project may instead be built “hollow” and filled with internal structures ranging from honeycomb/latticework to support “walls.”
 Infill density also allows the program to determine how much internal support is needed to provide for the intended durability and strength of the project.

 One of the most significant benefits of 3D printing technology is printing complex objects that may be difficult or impossible to create through traditional manufacturing methods.
-One of the features that enable that type of complexity is the ability for the software to identify where there are overhangs or other structural areas that would require additional support during the printing process.
-Those supports are typically made of the same material.
-Still, it is not reinforced in the same manner so that in the final “washing” process, the supports are removed.
+HP enables this type of complexity through software that identifies overhangs or other structural areas that require support.
+The printer prints these support structures utilizing the same material that the build has.
+Unlike traditional manufacturing, users remove these supports after printing.

 HP‘s primary software offerings are the Build Manager and 3D Command Center, but they also offer other solutions to facilitate productivity and efficiency.
 The goal of the software solutions is not just to enable the printing process but also to offer manufacturing predictability, automated processes for production, production tracking, and dashboard monitoring for KPI tracking.